expo/expo/docs/pages/versions/unversioned/guides/adhoc-builds.md

 ### Creating a new push key (recommended)

 This will create a new push key.
-This option won't be available if you've already reached Apple's limits of 2 active keys in your development account.
+This option won't be available if you've already reached Apple's limit of two active keys in your developer account.

 ### Revoking existing push keys